acron0/getembed-analysis/ui_analysis.md

      b.
 The cursor should change to 'Hand' when hovering.

   2. The "Unique Description" and "Device ID" columns seem like niche information points.
-  Either hide these values using ellipsis (click/hover to reveal) or remove them entirely.
+  Either hide these values using ellipsis (click/hover to reveal), move them to the details section or remove them entirely.

   3. The units in the 'Device Details' pane (and any units on other sections) should be fully expanded and not just shorthand, i.e. use "Amps" not "A", "Watts per hour" not